 - A. Purpose.
 These provisions allow for the removal of the City's City landmark historic designation when it is no longer appropriate.
-The provisions also allow for the level of protection to be reduced from Historic Landmark to Conservation Landmark, and for the boundaries of a Historic Landmark, Conservation Landmark, Historic District, or Conservation District to be reduced.
-And, these provisions allow for removing the contributing status of resources within a Historic Landmark, Conservation Landmark, Historic District, or Conservation District.
+The provisions also allow for the level of protection to be changed from Historic Landmark to Conservation Landmark, and for the boundaries of a Historic Landmark, Conservation Landmark, Historic District, or Conservation District to be reduced.
+And these provisions allow for removing the contributing status of resources within a Historic Landmark, Conservation Landmark, Historic District, or Conservation District.
 This review does not affect a property or district's resource's listing on the National Register of Historic Places. - B. Review procedure.
-Historic designation removal reviews are processed as follows:through a Type III procedure. - Historic designation removal review to reduce the boundary of or identify a resource as noncontributing within a City-designated Historic Landmark, Conservation Landmark, Historic District, or Conservation District is processed through a Type II procedure. - 2.
+Historic designation removal reviews are processed as follows:through a Type III procedure. - 1.
+Historic designation removal review to reduce the boundary of or identify a resource as noncontributing within a City-designated Historic Landmark, Conservation Landmark, Historic District, or Conservation District is processed through a Type II procedure. - 2.
 All other historic resource designation removal reviews are processed through a Type III procedure.
 A pre-application conference is not required. - C. Approval criteria.
-Proposals to remove or reduce the historic designation from of a historic resource will be approved if the review body finds that allone of the following approval criteria are met: - Loss of public benefithistoric value.
+Proposals to remove the historic designation from a historic resource or change the level of protection of a historic resource will be approved if the review body finds that allone of the following approval criteria are met: - Loss of public benefit historic value.
 Information shows that the resource does not meet the applicable criteria for historic designation review in Sections 33.846.030.D.1. and D.2; The benefits to the public and the property owner of retaining the historic designation no longer outweigh the benefits of removing the designation; or - 2.
 Change in level of protection.
-The goals and polices of the Comprehensive Plan are equally or better met by changing the level of protection of the entire landmark or district from Historic Landmark to Conservation Landmark, from Historic District to Conservation District, or if the resource is listed in the National Register of Historic Places, by removing the City designation; or - 23.
+The goals and polices of the Comprehensive Plan are equally or better met by changing the level of protection of the entire landmark or district from Historic Landmark to Conservation Landmark, from Historic District to Conservation District, or, if the resource is listed in the National Register of Historic Places, by changing the level of protection to National Register Landmark or National Register District; or - 23.
 Owner consent. - a.
 For Historic Landmarks or Conservation Landmarks.
 The property owner at the time of designation must have objected, on the record, to the historic designation and must have retained ownership since the time of designation. - b.
 For individual sites not designated as Historic Landmarks or Conservation Landmarks in-Historic Districts or Conservation Districts.
 The Fifty percent plus one of the property owners at the time of designation must have objected, on the record, to inclusion in the district.